 During the task A watershed visit on December 11, SJRWMD staff and I inspected two locations south of the ranger's residence [figs. 7 and 8 of King (2023)] and found that Lake Coroni was dry on December 11.
-The group agreed that this lake volume is likely sufficient to contain relatively lesser events, and that this volume is likely sufficient to significantly lag a storm of relatively larger magnitude.
+The group agreed that this lake volume is likely sufficient to contain relatively lesser-magnitude precipitation events, and that this volume is likely sufficient to significantly lag surface-water flows forced by a storm of relatively larger magnitude.
 We inspected and photographed a 60-inch diameter round concrete pipe that controls flows from Lake Coroni, toward the ranger's residence.
-If Lake Coroni is dry during an episodic event, lake water may eventually pop off during the episodic event, through the culvert [photo.
+If Lake Coroni is dry during an episodic event, lake water may eventually flow north during the episodic event, through the culvert [photo.
 16 of King (2023)].
 We made a similar conclusion relative to a rectangular weir [photo.
 19 of King (2023)] that controls outflow from Lake McCoy to Lake Coroni.

-During the task A watershed visit on December 11, Manager Brooks stated that during extreme events, the water surface exceeds the northeastern banks of the small pond in front of his residence, and that this lake pops off across an overland flow path toward Lake Prevatt.
+During the task A watershed visit on December 11, Manager Brooks stated that during extreme events, the water surface exceeds the northeastern banks of the small pond in front of his residence, and that this lake water flows northeast across an overland flow path toward Lake Prevatt.